-Amazon's rise from its bookstore beginnings to its current retail dominance has been nothing but impressive.
-What started as a humble garage project became a billion-dollar e-commerce enterprise.
-As of writing, the retail giant has over 310 million customers worldwide.
-That number will continue to grow as more people shop online, and judging by its convenience, online shopping is not stopping anytime soon.
+Amazon's rise from its online bookstore beginnings to its current retail dominance has been impressive.
+What started as a humble garage project became a billion-dollar e-Commerce enterprise.
+As of writing, the retail giant has over 300 million customers worldwide.
+That number will continue to grow as more people shop online—and the rise of the Amazon trading platform.

-So before you attempt to begin trading, we recommend researching and consulting with Amazon stock experts, especially if you don't know the share price properly.
-This step would be the perfect time to ask them.
+Before you begin trading, we recommend researching and consulting with Amazon stock experts, especially if you don't know the share price properly.
+This step would be the perfect time to ask if you have questions.

-Research does not stop at the consultation; you'll have to do some of it yourself.
-If you're planning to make an investment in a company, look up its history, net revenue, market cap, management, and earnings.
-Stock research is a valuable skill to have if you want to invest in the long haul of fractional shares.
+Research does not stop at the consultation; you must do some yourself.
+If you plan to invest in a company, look up its history, net revenue, market cap, management, and earnings.
+Stock research is valuable if you want to invest in the long haul of fractional shares.

 Investing money does not come in a one-size-fits-all method.
 These are some options you can choose from:

 Let the professionals do the trade.
 If you prefer having someone else manage your investments, get a seasoned expert to do the job.
-Of course, the person should be competent enough to run things; this involves money.
+Of course, the person should be competent enough to run things as trading involves money.

 Invest in your employer's 401(k).
 For the unaware, a 401(k) is a plan employers offer that packages retirement savings and investments.
 Many beginners start their investments through this option because of its tax advantages.
-A good thing about this type is that investors get to learn effective investing practices, such as making small yet consistent contributions.
+A good thing about this type is that investors learn effective investing practices, such as making small yet consistent contributions.

-First-time investors can always benefit from an online broker's expertise and option.
-In addition, having one on your side makes it easier to access NASDAQ, especially if you're planning to invest in a publicly listed company.
+First-time investors can always benefit from an online broker's expertise and options.
+In addition, having one on your side makes it easier to access NASDAQ, especially if you plan to invest in a publicly listed company.

 Investors should pick online brokers that align with their needs and goals.
 Not every broker allows clients to open accounts with them, and they sometimes offer expensive rates.
-Take notes on their rates, accessibility, and trading platforms.
+Take note of their rates, accessibility, and trading platforms.

-If you want to buy individual stocks, look at the share prices of your desired investment/s.
-Prices range from a few to a few thousand dollars, so check them frequently in case of changes.
-This should help you set a budget when you're ready to purchase stocks.
+If you want to buy individual Amazon stocks, look at the share prices of your desired investment/s.
+Amazon stock prices can range from a few hundred to a few thousand dollars, so check them frequently in case of price movements.
+This should help you set a budget when you're ready to purchase Amazon stocks.

 Did you know that most financial advisers prefer investing through funds?
-If an expert recommended this, you might want to take that suggestion.
-This option allows investors to allocate a significantly large portion of their portfolios to stock funds, especially for long time windows.
+If an expert recommends this, take the suggestion.
+This option allows investors to allocate a significantly large portion of their portfolios to Amazon stock funds, especially for long time windows.

-Keep your investments small if you're just planning to buy individual stocks.
+Keep your investments small if you plan to buy individual Amazon stocks.
 This practice makes investment management easier.

-While this depends on you, going for long-term stock market investments is never a bad idea.
-It's always a good call because investors can always count on the 10% yearly stock return average regardless of day-to-day or year-to-year events.
+While this depends on you, long-term stock market investments are never wrong.
+It's always a good call because investors can count on the 10% yearly stock return average regardless of day-to-day or year-to-year events.

 Going over daily fluctuations won’t change things much, but there will be times when investors need to check on their stocks.
 Your portfolio/s and investment goals should align with each other to avoid mismanagement.

-This section will walk you through the necessary steps to trading on Amazon.
-At this point, you should have already done the steps in the previous section.
-However, if you want to add other companies to your list of investments, this process remains applicable since they're similar.
+This section will walk you through the necessary steps for Amazon stock trading.
+If you want to add other companies to your list of investments, this process remains applicable since they're similar.

-Before buying stocks, don't forget to answer the "what is Amazon trading at" question.
-First, check the company's current stock price to see if it fits your budget.
-We've already discussed its importance earlier, so make sure yours is enough to cover your expenses, savings, and Amazon stock purchase.
-If it doesn't fit, ask your broker if they allow you to buy portions of individual stocks.
+Before buying stocks, check the company's current Amazon stock price to see if it fits your budget.
+Make sure yours is enough to cover your expenses, savings, and Amazon stock purchase.
+If it doesn't fit, ask your broker if they can allow you to buy portions of individual stocks.

-When you've got everything ready, now is the time to finally buy the share.
-Simply log in to your brokerage account, look for “Amazon share,” and state the number of shares you want to buy.
+When you've got everything ready, you can finally buy the share.
+Log in to your brokerage account, look for “Amazon share,” and state the number of shares you want to buy.
 From there, click the “Buy” button to begin the purchase.

 The work doesn't stop at buying.
-As stated earlier, keep a watchful eye on your investments, regardless if you're a short- or long-term investor.
+Keep a watchful eye on your investments, regardless if you're a short- or long-term investor.
 Whatever strategy you use, try your best to follow it through until you've reached your investment goals.
 If you need more assistance, you can ask for help from Amazon stock experts and other professionals for practical monitoring advice.

-For beginners, trading on Amazon is taking the (investment) plunge.
-It's unfamiliar and unpredictable, but the payoff is worth the risk, especially with the proper guidance.
+For beginners, going into Amazon stock trading is taking an investment plunge.
+It's unfamiliar and unpredictable, but the payoff is worth the risk, especially with proper guidance.
 If you want to go for it, follow the pointers above to start you on the right path and stray from bad practices.
 If you have more questions or clarifications about this article or are interested in growing your Amazon store along with trading, contact us.
 We'll be happy to hear from you and start a conversation about Amazon full account management.